 The choice of database is hugely important.
-Most geocoding solution publishers work with several suppliers, and allow their customers to select the database that most suits their needs as regards precision, geographical coverage (France, Europe, the World) and update frequency.
+Most geocoding solution publishers work with several suppliers, and allow their customers to select the database that most suits their needs as regards precision, (France, Europe, the World) and update frequency.
 For highest levels of precision - «to the exact address» – it will be prudent to put established databases at the top of your list: these will have been tried and tested by longstanding players in the field of high repute such as the IGN and HERE, both partners of GEOCONCEPT, not forgetting TELE ATLAS and TOMTOM.

 You can also try using so-called ‘free’ databases, sourced by community development groups that collect data and share it, so these can be used is free of charge.
 Because of their long experience and world coverage, OpenStreetMap is without doubt the most comprehensive offering of this type in this category.
 It is the more reliable for France because, since 2016, the IGN has made its aerial coverage available to the OpenStreetMap community for the whole of the French territory.

 Not forgetting to mention using GoogleMaps as a database, while this rates highly in terms of quality, and data is constantly being updated, users quickly find it heavy-going if used intensively for the purpose of geocoding.
 Another disadvantage worth considering is that if you opt for GoogleMaps as your database, you will not be able to keep the geographic coordinates collected, nor will you be able to exploit them elsewhere in applications where you might need them.
 These data remain the property of Google.

 So our advice is: when choosing a database, be sure to check not only that it contains all the data you need for your business perimeter or project, but you should also carefully scrutinise the terms and conditions for using data, the status of any geocoding results you obtain, and the cost of updates.